A direct controlled-phase gate between microwave photons: Quantum state reconstruction

-where $||\cdot||$ is the Frobenius norm and $N$ is the total number of events (number of repetitions times number of displacements applied).
-We then draw a total of $RT$ samples according to the Crank-Nicolson Metropolis-Hastings procedure with a thinning parameter $T=2^7$ to reduce serial correlation in the subsequent samplings and keep only $R=2^{10}$ samples.
+where $||\cdot||$ is the Frobenius norm and $N$ is the total number of events (number of repetitions times number of applied displacements).
+We then draw a total of $R\,T$ samples according to the Crank-Nicolson Metropolis-Hastings procedure, with a thinning parameter $T=2^7$ to reduce serial correlation in the subsequent samplings and keep only $R=2^{10}$ samples.
+The final reconstructed state is given by the Bayesian mean estimator: